seba-1511/lstms.pth/README.md

 ## Speed Results

-Available by running `make speed`
+Available by running `make speed`.

+Warning: Inference timings only, and on a single sequence of length 1000  with `dropout =  0.5 `.

 ###  SlowLSTM  Benchmark

-Inference timings on a single sequence of length 1000  with `dropout =  0.5 `.

 size   | nn.LSTM   |  SlowLSTM  | Speedup
 -------|-----------|------------|--------